-In a long and illustrious career, Larissa Dedova has performed or collaborated with luminaries such as Dmitry Kabalevsky, Mariss Jansons, Vladimir Spivakov, and The Guarneri Quartet.
-She has appeared as festival artist for numerous music festivals, such as William Kapell International Piano Festival at Maryland, Semaines Musicales de Tours in France, Russian Stars in South Korea, Borken Festival in Germany, Schlern International Music Festival and Cividale del Friuli Festival in Italy, Stars at the Rhine in Switzerland, as well as International Piano Festival and White Nights Festival in St. Petersburg, Russia.
-Her chamber music activities include performances with the Left Bank Quartet, flutist Raimond Guiot, cellist Menahem Meir, and pianist Mikhail Volchok.
+In a long and illustrious career, Dedova has performed or collaborated with luminaries such as Dmitry Kabalevsky, Mariss Jansons, Vladimir Spivakov and The Guarneri Quartet.
+She has appeared as a festival artist for numerous music festivals, such as William Kapell International Piano Festival at Maryland, Semaines Musicales de Tours in France, Russian Stars in South Korea, Borken Festival in Germany, Schlern International Music Festival and Cividale del Friuli Festival in Italy, Stars at the Rhine in Switzerland, as well as International Piano Festival and White Nights Festival in St. Petersburg, Russia.
+Her chamber music activities include performances with the Left Bank Quartet, flutist Raimond Guiot, cellist Menahem Meir and pianist Mikhail Volchok.
 The lyricism, romanticism and virtuosity of Dedova's performances have brought her the love and affection of audiences and critical acclaim.
 Commenting on Dedova’s performance of D-minor Brahms Concerto with Fairfax Symphony, the Washington Post described it as a “performance that went straight to the heart of the music.”

-Larissa Dedova holds both Masters and Doctor of Musical Arts Degrees in Piano Performance from the Moscow State Tchaikovsky Conservatory where she studied with Lev Oborin and Evgeny Malinin.
+Dedova holds both a master's and a Doctor of Musical Arts in piano performance from the Moscow State Tchaikovsky Conservatory where she studied with Lev Oborin and Evgeny Malinin.

 A prodigious technique and musical aplomb have earned her the most important honors and awards.
-Larissa Dedova was a winner of the Bach International Competition in Leipzig and “Pro Piano” International Piano Competition in New-York, among others.
-In 1994 Larissa Dedova was named "The Honored Artist of Russia."
+Dedova was a winner of the Bach International Competition in Leipzig and “Pro Piano” International Piano Competition in New-York, among others.
+In 1994, Dedova was named "The Honored Artist of Russia."
 A dedicated teacher, highly regarded for her masterclasses presented throughout the US, Europe and Asia, Dedova has prepared many winners of most notable international piano competitions.
 She taught at the Moscow State Tchaikovsky Conservatory as a full-time piano faculty member for 27 years.